FAQ

-An Objective AI Model is a collection of LLMs, each with a mode ("generate" or "select"), a weight, and other optional parameters, such as temperature
+A Query Model is a collection of LLMs, each with a mode ("generate" or "select"), a weight, and other optional parameters, such as temperature or top_p.

 How do Generate IDs and Confidence IDs work?